Cooperate with TNO and partners for further upscaling production of hydrogen

 TNO provides knowledge on sensors and data communication to allow the installations to operate remotely and without staff on process technology, offshore operations, measurement technology, safety and energy systems.
 These complex issues have been tested in practice in a coordinated manner.
 This project can also serve as a springboard for energy islands at sea where hydrogen production is also planned.

 The pilot plant, which will be built on the Neptune platform should be operational in 2022, will have a capacity of one megawatt.
 This might seem small, but if the methodology and technology devised by TNO work, nothing will stand in the way of scaling it up.
-Plus, the environmental benefits are huge: each sustainably-produced kilogram of hydrogen saves ten kilograms of CO2 when compared to the hydrogen produced from natural gas.
+Plus, the impact on the environment is positive: each sustainably-produced kilogram of hydrogen saves ten kilograms of CO2 when compared to the hydrogen produced from natural gas.

 The following partners have joined the PosHYdon consortium: NEL Hydrogen, InVesta, Hatenboer, IV-Offshore & Energy and Emerson Automation Solutions.
 Nexstep, TNO, Neptune Energy, Gasunie, Noordgastransport, NOGAT, DEME Offshore, TAQA and Eneco joined this group last year already.
 Partners in the Q13a-A platform: Neptune Energy (operator and 50%), EBN B.V.
 (40%) and TAQA Offshore B.V.
 (10%).